dotnet/Silk.NET/documentation/proposals/Proposal - Generic Math.md

 - Stored in row major format
 - F matricies work with F vectors, and I Matricies work with I vectors
 - Both column and row vectors and individual values accessible via properties
-- An indexer that takes column indicies and outputs the value
+- An indexer that takes row and column indicies and outputs the value
 - Add, subtract, and multiply operators defined with Matricies of the same size
 - Multiply operators defined with compatible matricies, if the output matrix type already exists (AxB * BxC = AxC)
 - Multiply operator defined with the appropriate Vector type (vector4F * Matrix4x4F is valid)